UniversalDependencies/docs/_hy/feat/NumType.md

 ### <a name="Range">`Range`</a>: range of values

-This could be considered a subtype of cardinal numbers (provided tokenization leaves it as one token.)
+This could be considered a subtype of cardinal numbers (provided tokenization leaves it as one token).

 #### Examples